mpmath/mpmath/doc/manual.rst

 Optimization tricks
 ===================

-There are a few tricks that can significantly speed up mpmath code at low to medium precision (up to a few hundred digits):
+There are a few tricks that can significantly speed up mpmath code at low to medium precision (up a hundred digits or so):

   * Repeated type conversions from floats, strings and integers are expensive (exceptions: ``n/x``, ``n*x`` and ``x**n`` are fast when ``n`` is an ``int`` and ``x`` is an ``mpf``).
 Pre-evaluate numerical constants that are used repeatedly, such as in the body of a function passed to ``quadts``.